Asics Gel Hyper Tri 2 Review Facts

 In terms of protection, the Hyper Tri 2 offers a bit less than most trainers.
 Again, this is mostly due to the fact that the shoes are optimized for speed and racing.
 The biggest sources of protection in these shoes are the upper and midsole.
 The upper contributes via the synthetic overlays, which, though minimal, still do a good job of protecting and stabilizing the foot.
 The midsole’s Gel Cushioning helps by minimizing the damage of hard shocks.
 Overall, the protection of this shoe is decent though not amazing.

-Asics tends to offer slightly heavier, well supported trainers, but in this case the Hyper Tri 2 is a bit of the opposite.
-The Hyper Tri 2 offers less support than most asics shoes, but once again, this is understandable because of the fact that it is geared for racing.
+Asics generally offers trainers that are well supported but on the slightly heavier end, but in this case, the Hyper Tri 2 is a bit of the opposite.
+The Hyper Tri 2 offers less support than most Asics shoes, but once again, this is understandable because of the fact that it is geared for racing.
 That said, the shoe does still offer some good support, primarily through the synthetic overlays of the upper, and the gel cushioning in the heel.

 Like most running shoes, the Gel Hyper Tri 2 should be usable on most commonly runnable terrains.
 Grass, concrete, asphalt, and dirt should all be totally usable for the shoes.
 More extreme terrains in particular though are probably not advised for the Hyper Tri 2.
 Terrain like ice, rocky areas, and heavier mud will probably be not as good for the shoes.
-They should be usable in rain however, as long as caution is exercised.
+They should be usable in rain, however, with some care and caution.

 The Hyper Tri 2 is a bit on the pricier end for racing shoes.
 These shoes are just about on par with lower end trainers which is fairly high for racing shoes.
 That said, the Hyper Tri 3 is out, which means some good deals can probably be found depending on size and color.

-Traction of running shoes refers to the grip of them on various surfaces.
-The traction on these Hyper Tri 2s is decently good with the DuraSponge outsole technology.
-These shoes offer very usable traction on most common surfaces for running, and shouldn’t see much issues on them.
-On other terrains however, the shoes might be a bit more shaky.
+Traction is the ability of a shoe to grip on different terrains.
+The Hyper Tri 2 has a traction that is decently good with the DuraSponge outsole technology.
+These shoes offer a very usable grip on many common surfaces for running, and shouldn’t see much issues on them.
+On other terrains, however, the shoes might be a bit shaky.

-Flexibility is a useful feature in preventing ankle sprains and twists, and allowing for good natural range of movement.
+Flexibility is a useful feature that can be preventive of ankle twists, and sprains, and also for facilitating a more solid movement range.
 The Hyper Tri 2 is very flexible, mainly due to the upper.
 The upper’s mesh design and also the minimal overlays allow the shoe to flex very well.
 The overall lightweight design of the shoe also contributes to the flexibility.
 As a whole, the flexibility of the Hyper Tri 2 is quite solid.

 of a running shoe is a contributing factor to preventing injury from missteps.
 As most racing shoes tend to, the Hyper Tri 2 offers a bit less in the way of stability than a traditional trainer would.
 That said, stability is still offered via the upper, which secures the foot well, and the support offered by the gel in the heel.
 As a whole, the stability of the Hyper Tri 2 is a bit lacking, but that is to be expected for a racing shoe.

-The drop, or measurement of heel size of a shoe, on these Hyper Tri 2s is 6mm.
+The heel size, also known as a drop, on the Hyper Tri 2s is 6mm.
 6mm is right on par for a racing shoe and is not much of a surprise.
 Overall, the drop on these shoes shouldn’t be a major source of issues for most.

 Key Features of the Gel Hyper Tri 2